-Our instrumentation allows for single batch synthesis of up to 576 small scale peptides in one operation, as well as individual peptides in multigram amounts.
+Our instrumentation allows for the single batch synthesis of up to 576 small-scale peptides in one operation, as well as individual peptides in multigram amounts.
 For purification, our HPLC capabilities enable us to offer options specific to particular applications, ranging from un-purified peptides to purities of 80-98%.
-All purified peptides from AltaBioscience undergo reverse phase HPLC.
-Synthesis and subsequent purification can cover a range of applications including:
+All purified peptides from AltaBioscience undergo reverse-phase HPLC.
+Synthesis and subsequent purification can cover a range of applications, including:

 - 1mg to multigram amounts

 - Cyclic, phosphorylated, fluorescent, isotopic labels, fatty acid incorporation